pbyrne84/pbyrne84.github.io/CodeStructure-Ordering.md

 ```

 Our thought processes have a cost to us, thinking about one thing blocks another thing, getting tired can both cause
-and miss mistakes from code blindness.
+and also miss existing mistakes from code blindness.
 Trying to run this mental simulation can help magnify the current twinges to the
 point where re-organisation can be done early, the longer things are left, the harder it is.
+Left long enough, the
+skill gap can be too high for a lot of people to be able to do the re-organisation.

 All languages are not equal as they allow different concepts, concepts are what helps us communicate at speed.
 A pure
-function can elate when we say or hear **pure** but really a **pure** function communicates it can be trusted.
+function can elate when we say or hear the word **pure** but really a **pure** function communicates it can be trusted.
 ADT's
 are a better version of <https://refactoring.guru/replace-type-code-with-subclasses>, also what attracted me to Scala.

 Working on your own, these things are not as important as you can work from your own memory and memorization is less of a